Latest News

 The Swedish autonomous trucking firm Einride announced on Wednesday that it had agreed to become public in the U.S. via a merger between Legato Merger Corp III and a blank-check company.
 This deal valued the company at approximately $1.8 billion.

-A SPAC is a shell company that raises funds through an IPO in order to merge with a privately owned business and bring it public.
-This provides a faster route to market than a conventional IPO.
+SPACs are shell companies that use an IPO as a way to raise money to merge with a business, and then take it public.
+This is a faster route to the market than a conventional IPO.
+(Reporting and editing by Shailesh Kuber in Bengaluru)

 (source: Reuters)